Competition schedule

 • An opportunity to test - might be anything from a couple metres of track to a dedicated railway track

-For the 2024 challenge, four European teams registered:
+In the 2024 challenge, four European teams took part:

 • TH Nürnberg